telamon/picostack/README.md

 But for now (if you have the guts), refer to [PicoChat](https://github.com/telamon/picochat/) source, it serves as reference for this technology.

-Here's the gist of a app-kernel that has a single decentralized variable called `DecentTime`:
+Here's the gist of an app that has a single decentralized variable called `DecentTime`:

 ```js